This tough track session has been a secret to many a fast 5K runner’s success.

 Here’s a workout that will remind you of those days, if you did in fact experience them.
 And if you did not, here’s a workout that will give you a taste of what it would have been like to run high school track.
 Actually, it’s probably a little tougher than running two races plus a relay leg in a single track meet, because it consists of no fewer than four all-out efforts with little time between them.

-Here’s how it goes: Visit your local running track and warm up thoroughly with at least 1-2 miles of easy jogging (preferably 2-3), dynamic stretches, and accelerations.
+Here’s how it goes: Visit your local running track and warm up thoroughly with at least 1-2 miles of easy jogging (preferably 2-3), drills and accelerations.
 Then run four laps around the track (1,600 meters) as fast as you can.
 I don’t mean start at a dead sprint and hang on; I mean treat it as a 1600-meter race, where you aim to achieve the lowest finishing time possible.
 Rest passively as long as necessary to feel ready for more hard running, but no longer.
 Three to four minutes should do the trick.
 Then run three laps (1,200 meters) all out, rest again (3-4 minutes), run two laps (800 meters) all out, rest (2-3 minutes), and finish yourself off with a one-lap (400 meters) time trial.

 This grueling session was a favorite of the late English manager/coach Kim McDonald.
 You wouldn’t believe how fast some of his runners (mostly Kenyans) were able to run it.
 I once interviewed one of McDonald’s former athletes, Bob Kennedy, for an article I wrote for Competitor Magazine about another of McDonald’s former athletes, Daniel Komen.
 Kennedy remembers running the four time trials on one occasion in 3:56, 2:55, 1:55, and 54, and getting smoked by Komen.